joergschwarzwaelder/hhc2021/Objective-13/README.md

 **Achievement: FPGA Programming**

-After the FPGA is inserted into the device, the spaceship lands and opens the door.
+After the FPGA is inserted into the Speak&Spell device, the spaceship lands and opens the door.

 **Achievement: Open Spaceship's Door**